+Cash and cash equivalents and restricted cash at the

-(2) We adopted the new leasing guidance (ASU 2016-02) started from January 1, 2019, which requires that a lessee recognize the assets and liabilities that arise from operating leases.
+- (2) We adopted the new leasing guidance (ASU 2016-02) started from January 1, 2019, which requires that a lessee recognize the assets and liabilities that arise from operating leases.
 We recognized a right-of-use asset and a liability relating to lease payments (the Lease Liability) in the consolidated balance sheets for lease contracts having terms beyond 12 months period.
-The consolidated financial information related to periods prior to January 1, 2019 was not restated, and continues to be reported under ASC Topic 840-Leases.

-- (3) The balance as of December 31, 2015 and 2016 reflects the impact of the retrospective adjustment for the reclassification of current deferred tax liabilities to non-current liabilities following the adoption of ASU No. 2015-17 on January 1, 2017. - (4) The amounts for the years ended December 31, 2015, 2016 and 2017 reflect the impact of the retrospective adjustment for the presentation of restricted cash with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts in the consolidated statements of cash flows following the adoption of ASU No. 2016-18 on January 1, 2018. - (5) The balance sheet amounts reflect an entry that was made to increase goodwill and non-controlling interests as of December 31, 2019 in the amount of US\$10.6 million to measure non-controlling interests at fair value upon initial recognition on January 1, 2019, being the acquisition date of our subsidiary, Changyi (Shanghai) Information Technology Ltd. The entry was made after we issued our press release to announce 2019 results as furnished Form 6-K on March 31, 2020.
-The same entry is applicable to the amounts of goodwill and non-controlling interests as of March 31, 2019, June 30, 2019 and September 30, 2019, respectively, as previously disclosed in our press releases to announce 2019 quarterly results as furnished on the Form 6-K on May 29, 2019, August 26, 2019 and November 26, 2019, respectively.
+The consolidated financial information related to periods prior to January 1, 2019 was not restated, and continues to be reported under ASC Topic 840-Leases. - (3) The balance as of December 31, 2016 reflects the impact of the retrospective adjustment for the reclassification of current deferred tax liabilities to non-current liabilities following the adoption of ASU No. 2015-17 on January 1, 2017. - (4) The amounts for the years ended December 31, 2016 and 2017 reflect the impact of the retrospective adjustment for the presentation of restricted cash with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts in the consolidated statements of cash flows following the adoption of ASU No. 2016-18 on January 1, 2018. - (5) We adopted ASC 326 using the modified retrospective method started from January 1, 2020, which changes the impairment model for financial assets measured at amortized costs by using a new forward-looking "expected loss" model that replaced the "incurred loss" model and resulted in the earlier recognition of allowances for losses.
+The adoption of ASC 326 resulted in recognition of allowance for doubtful accounts receivable of US\$4.0 million and a corresponding increase in accumulated losses of US\$4.0 million on January 1, 2020, for the cumulative effect of adopting ASC 326.
+The consolidated financial information related to periods prior to January 1, 2020 were not restated, and continue to be reported in accordance with previously applicable GAAP.